 You can select the imaging configuration in the setup screen.
 Launch the Setup screen from the Print menu at the top of the Main Screen.

-In the drop down box of the imaging configuration, you find 8 different print strategies:
+In the drop down box of the imaging configuration, you find 4 different folders containing 10 print strategies in total: